1938 FIFA World Cup final tournament: Switzerland vs Germany

 Switzerland adopted a precursor version of the Catenaccio system to try stopping the talented German forwards.
-Thanks to this tactical system, the Swiss managed to frustrate the Germans despite going behind after a goal from Gauchel.
-Switzerland drew level with Abegglen after a mistake from Willibald Schmaus.
+Thanks to this tactical system, the Swiss managed to frustrate the Germans despite going behind after a goal from Josef Gauchel.
+Switzerland drew level through André Abegglen after a mistake from Willibald Schmaus.
 Although the Germans pushed for the win, the game ended with a draw, forcing a replay.